willpbridges/will-portfolio/content/Browser Game/index.md

 ### About

 Monster Browser is an idle incremental game in which you acquire monsters, gather food, and train your monsters to make them better at gathering food.
+* Single-page application
-It was developed using the single-page application model to meet the requirements for my team's web development class final project.
-The website relied on JavaScript/CSS for the React frontend and Elixir/Erlang code for the Phoenix backend.
-It also utilized the Twitter API to allow Twitter users to boost your in-game progress by interacting with a tweet sent through the game.
-We deployed the site from our own server instance to a custom domain using nginx.
+* Relies on JavaScript/CSS for the React frontend and Elixir/Erlang code for the Phoenix backend.
+* Utilizes the Twitter API to allow Twitter users to boost your in-game progress by interacting with a tweet sent through the game.
+* Deployed from our own server instance to a custom domain using nginx.

 ![](users.png)